nate-johnston/hmjstudiosllc.com/content/FAQ.md

 <br>
 <i><b>Do you teach lessons online?</b></i><br>
-I have recently expanded my studio to include teaching lessons online using either Zoom or FaceTime.
-For the immediate future, I will be teaching this way exclusively.
-This method has its own positives and negatives but it is an excellent way to connect with my students while there is so much uncertainty.
-After this  current crisis passes, I plan to continue offering lessons this way as an option for days when there is inclement weather, transportation issues, or sickness.
+I offer in person as well as online lessons using either FaceTime or Zoom.
+This method has its own positives and negatives but it is an excellent way to connect with my students when there is inclement weather, transportation issues, or sickness.
+I am also willing to have this be the main method of teaching if it works best for the family.
+At the end of the day it is all about connecting and making music accessible to as many people as possible.
 <br>
 <br>
 <i><b>Do you teach adults?</b></i><br>